-Cannes barred provocative Danish director Lars von Trier Thursday, amid a growing backlash over his remarks about Adolf Hitler, but his film remains in the race for the festival's top prize.
+Cannes barred provocative Danish director Lars von Trier on Thursday over his remarks about Adolf Hitler, but his "Melancholia" was kept in the running for the film festival's top prize.

 Blackballing one of Europe's most prominent film-makers, festival organisers declared the 55-year-old auteur "persona non grata" -- telling him in effect to stay away from the world's biggest cinema jamboree.